 - Where the absence or lateness is due to appointments such as medical appointments, the school must be informed beforehand and letters or record cards shown.
 Children with such appointments should be collected from the school office and returned to school as soon as possible afterwards. - We recommend that holidays are not taken during term times, as they can disrupt education.
-A child who is taken on holiday during term time may be classified as an unauthorised absence.
-If you are planning to take a holiday please request a holiday form from the school office. - Children who miss school for other reasons may be marked with an unauthorised absence and this will be marked on records and reports. - We have a 'Late Book' and a 'Signing Out Book' to enable us to monitor absence and to ensure that we know exactly who is in the school at all times.
+Our school policy is that the Headteacher is only able to authorise a holiday absence during term time if the child's attendance meets the allowed threshold (currently 95%).
+If you are planning to take a holiday please request a holiday form from the school office. - Children who miss school for other reasons may be marked with an unauthorised absence and this will be marked on records and reports. - We have an iPad to record lateness or children leaving during the school day to enable us to monitor absence and to ensure that we know exactly who is in the school at all times.